Healthy Homes Assessment Crofton Downs

 Crofton Downs Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required in all Crofton Downs and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory throughout Crofton Downs and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate compliance with any Healthy Homes Standards that apply or will apply to an apartment rental.
+• Property managers and landlords must keep records of their compliance with the Healthy Homes Standard that apply or will be applicable to their rental properties.

 From 1 July 2023

-• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2024